Updated May 05, 2018

 1. Pomsky owners can call themselves pioneers

-Almost all crossbreeds come with several disadvantages, but the Pomsky in particular seems to have created a lot of controversy.
-But if you’re ready to take on all the risks of the unknown, then this will be a new and wonderful experience for you.
+Almost all crossbreeds come with several disadvantages, but the Pomsky, in particular, seems to have created a lot of controversies.
+If you’re ready to take on all the risks of the unknown, then this will be a new and enjoyable experience for you.